 This isn't just "talking to ChatGPT."
 It's understanding why certain prompt structures work, what the model's failure modes are, and how to systematically improve prompt quality through evaluation.

-💡 Go deeper: Our article on Chain-of-Thought and Advanced Prompting covers the techniques that separate effective prompt engineering from guess-and-check.
+💡 Go deeper: Our article on Chain-of-Thought and Advanced Prompting explores the techniques that separate effective prompt engineering from guess-and-check.

 If there's one skill that defines the AI engineer role, it's building retrieval-augmented generation pipelines.
 Most LLM-powered products need access to external knowledge, and RAG is how you provide it.